CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Timestamp-Aligned I2I Replay

-\section{Timestamp-aligned I2I Replay}
+The diversity weight $\eta$ in Eq.~\eqref{eq:catr_route_score} controls the trade-off between channel-specific value and cross-channel complementarity.
+Table~\ref{tab:eta-sensitivity} shows that increasing $\eta$ from 0 to 0.4 substantially improves R@2000, while R@100 decreases slightly.
+Performance at R@2000 plateaus for $\eta\in\{0.4,0.5\}$ and declines when $\eta$ is increased to 0.6.
+We therefore use $\eta=0.4$, which attains the best R@2000 while placing the smaller weight on the diversity term among the tied settings.

-VAM constructs supervision by attributing subsequent consumption to triggers through an I2I replay anchored at the request time $\tau_0$.
-Since the replay is executed after $\tau_0$ while the I2I index and retrieval models are continuously refreshed online, using the latest retrieval artifacts would produce retrieval results that may reflect updates occurring after $\tau_0$ and thus introduce temporal leakage.
-We therefore replay I2I retrieval using a snapshot aligned with $\tau_0$ so that $\mathcal{R}_c(t,\tau_0)$ reflects the retrieval state that was available at request time.
-In offline replay, each channel returns the top-50 retrieved items per trigger to match the online retrieval configuration.
+\section{Timestamp-Aligned I2I Replay}

-In production, retrieval artifacts are often refreshed faster than the user interaction data stream becomes available for labeling, which creates an asynchronous lag between the retrieval stack and the interaction pipeline.
-To robustly align replayed retrieval with the interaction stream, we apply a conservative rollback and query artifacts no later than $\tau_0^-=\tau_0-\delta$.
-In our deployment, we set $\delta$ to approximately 20 minutes to account for the observed lead of retrieval refresh over interaction stream availability.
+VAM constructs supervision by attributing subsequent consumption to triggers through I2I replay anchored at request time $\tau_0$.
+Because the replay runs after $\tau_0$ while I2I indexes and retrieval models are continuously refreshed, querying the latest artifacts could expose updates that were not available at request time and introduce temporal leakage.
+We therefore use an artifact snapshot aligned with $\tau_0$, so that $\mathcal{R}_c(t,\tau_0)$ approximates the retrieval state seen by the online request.
+Each channel returns its Top-50 items per trigger, matching the online configuration.

-\section{Cross-channel Analysis of Selected Triggers}
+Retrieval artifacts can be refreshed before the corresponding interaction stream becomes available for labeling.
+To absorb this asynchronous lag, we use a conservative cutoff $\tau_0^-=\tau_0-\delta$ and query only artifacts no later than that cutoff.
+In our deployment, $\delta$ is approximately 20 minutes, reflecting the observed lead of retrieval refresh over interaction stream availability.
+This rollback preserves request-time consistency without changing the online retrievers used for evaluation or serving.

-To further understand the source of online gains, we compare the triggers selected by CAPTS with those selected by the rule-based baseline and report channel-attributed statistics in Table~\ref{tab:crosschain}.
-CAPTS exhibits low trigger overlap with the baseline, ranging from 5.9\% to 12.1\%, suggesting that it captures incremental interests beyond the baseline policy.
-Beyond overlap, CAPTS improves the quality of I2I-attributed impressions in a consistent manner: Avg.\ Play increases by 5.4\%--14.9\% across channels (2.29\,s on average), and Avg.\ Dur.\ increases by 2.2\%--13.5\% (6.18\,s on average).
-Meanwhile, L1 Cat.\ Count increases on SimLR, Swing, and MMU by up to +2 categories (1 category on average), indicating broader topical coverage in the retrieved set.
-Together, these patterns suggest that CAPTS tends to route triggers that lead to more engaging impressions and, in particular, shifts I2I exposure toward richer and longer-duration videos while expanding category diversity.
+\section{Cross-Channel Analysis of Selected Triggers}